How to beat the crowds in Rome (the best times to visit + insider tips)

 If you really want to have a fancy day trough the city with no hassle from street sellers, you could take a look at this full-day Vatican Museums and Christian Rome Tour, which includes lunch.

 Best time to visit: The best time to visit the Vatican Museums depends on which day it is.
-It is closed on Sunday and Monday.
+It is closed on Sunday, except the last Sunday of the month.
 Your best bet to avoid big crowds is from Tuesday to Friday from 12:00 to 18:00.
 Most people spend about 3-4 hours here, and some rooms start closing around 17:30.
 On the last Sunday of every month the entrance is free, however this generally leads to waiting times of up to 4 hours.

 From Monday to Saturday